jaluiovilash/brainwave/README.md

     features: [
       "An AI chatbot that can understand your queries", "Personalized recommendations based on your preferences",
-      "Ability to explore the app and its features without any cost", ],
+      "Ability to explore the app and its features without any cost" ]
   },
   {
     id: "1",